 Lynn Carpenter’s warmth and compassion in the face of grief was at the heart of Sheena’s Place.
 She wanted every person who walked through our doors to know they had found a place of safety, hope and support.

-The creation of Sheena’s Place was a team effort involving the founders – Lynn, Trudy and Jane – members of the board and committees, donors, group facilitators, volunteers and staff.
+When Sheena’s Place opened in 1996, it was a team effort involving the founders – Lynn, Trudy and Jane – members of the board and committees, donors, group facilitators, volunteers and staff.
 Those who followed over the years in these roles have worked hard and with great heart to uphold the original vision and mission.

 We are grateful to the donors whose generous contributions ensure that Sheena’s Place and our life-saving programs continue, free of charge.
 We look forward to a day when there is no longer a need for Sheena’s Place.
 Until then, our doors will stay open for the men and women who come to us so that we can help them discover their light and shine it in the world.